varasys/certshop/Readme.md

 # certshop

-Certshop is an application to generate Private Key Infrastructure (PKI) Certificate Authorities (CA), Intermediate Certificate Authorities (ICA), and x.509 v3 certificates for TLS key exchanges and digital signatures and the certificate portion of OpenVPN config files.
+Certshop is an application for Mac, Linux and Windows to generate Private Key Infrastructure (PKI) Certificate Authorities (CA), Intermediate Certificate Authorities (ICA), and x.509 v3 certificates for TLS key exchanges and digital signatures and the certificate portion of OpenVPN config files.
 All private keys use Elliptic Curve secp384r1, and signatures are ECDSA Signature with SHA-384, which is believed to follow current best practices.

 ## Quick Start